transformerlab/transformerlab-docs/docs/export/gguf-exporter.md

 ---
 # GGUF Exporter Plugin

+GGUF is a binary format optimized for quick loading and saving of models, making it highly efficient for inference and designed for use with GGML and other executors.
+[Learn more about GGUF](https://github.com/ggml-org/ggml/blob/master/docs/gguf.md).

 The GGUF Exporter Plugin allows you to export your model to the GGUF format with quantization.
 Follow the steps below to use the plugin.

 <img src={require('./gifs/GGUFExporter.gif').default} alt="Exporter GIF" width="500" />